エピソード

 2025/12/22

 From debates over politics, antisemitism, and public representation to disagreements over kugel recipes, Jews are not immune to the profound polarization that characterizes society today.
 How do Jews relate to each other—and the world—when disagreements run so deep?
-In this episode of TEXTing IRL, Elana Stein Hain and Jeremy Burton, Executive Director of the Jewish Community Relations Council of Greater Boston, examine the growing fractures within Jewish communal life through the lens of Parashat Vayiggash, wrestling with questions of relationship, unity, and advocacy.
+In this episode of TEXTing IRL, Elana Stein Hain and Jeremy Burton, CEO of the Jewish Community Relations Council of Greater Boston, examine the growing fractures within Jewish communal life through the lens of Parashat Vayiggash, wrestling with questions of relationship, unity, and advocacy.
 We are grateful to Micah Philanthropies and the Walder Charitable Trust for their generous support of TEXTing IRL.
 Episode Source Sheet Watch the video version of this episode here.
 You can now sponsor an episode of TEXTing.
 Click HERE to learn more.
 JOIN OUR EMAIL LIST FOR MORE HARTMAN IDEAS

 続きを読む 一部表示